fcampelo/EC-Bestiary/README.md

 - [Felipe Campelo](fcampelo@ufmg.br), Dept. Electrical Engineering, Universidade Federal de Minas Gerais, Brazil.

 ### Occasional Contributors
-- Fillipe Goulart - Grad.
+- André Maravilha - Grad.
 Program in Electrical Engineering, UFMG, Brazil.
 - Fernanda Takahashi - Grad.
+Program in Electrical Engineering, UFMG, Brazil.
+- Fillipe Goulart - Grad.
 Program in Electrical Engineering, UFMG, Brazil.

 ******
 Nature can inspire us in many ways, and this inspiration can be used to generate powerful and adaptive algorithms.
 However, when it comes to naming these algorithms, some people are more... ahem... _creative_ than others.